-1. Gross factor income measures the income of all parties involved in production.
+Gross factor income measures the income of all parties involved in production.
 It is equivalent to GDP adjusted for indirect taxes and subsidies.
 Included in the tradable sector are fisheries, fish product processing, manufacture of metals and pharmaceuticals, tourism, and 75% of electricity, gas, heat, and water utilities.
 Other sectors are considered non-tradable and are classified as construction, financial sector, services (excl. financial services), and production.
-Sources: Statistics Iceland.
-Central Bank of Iceland.
+Sources: Statistics lecland, Central Bank to Iceland.